 - Four of a kind: 4 cards with the same value.
 Ranked by the value of the 4 cards.

 - Straight flush: 5 cards of the same suit with consecutive values.
 Ranked by the highest card in the hand.

 Black: 2H 3D 5S 9C KD White: 2C 3H 4S 8C AH Black: 2H 4S 4C 2D 4H White: 2S 8S AS QS 3S Black: 2H 3D 5S 9C KD White: 2C 3H 4S 8C KH Black: 2H 3D 5S 9C KD White: 2D 3H 5C 9S KH

 Each row of input is a game with two players.
 The first five cards belong to the player named “Black” and the second five cards belong to the player named “White”.

-White wins. - with high card: Ace White wins. - with flash Black wins. - with high card: 9 Tie.
+White wins. - with high card: Ace Black wins. - with full house: 4 over 2 Black wins. - with high card: 9 Tie.